Section 30 Parenting Plan Evaluations/ Formerly known as S30 Custody & Access Assessments

 Should all documents and retainers be provided prior to Ilana’s meeting with the parties then she will be pleased to set up an appointment to meet with them together (if appropriate) or separately for the initial meeting as soon as possible.

-The initial meeting with the parties will serve to include an overview of the process and to obtain brief historical information and to sign release of information documents.
+The initial meeting with the parties will serve to include an overview of the process and to obtain brief historical information and to sign a Release of information documents.